fatihtatoglu/fatihtatoglu.github.io/src/content/en/page/about-fatih-tatoglu.md

 - A curious engineer and dad.

 And I'm continuing to share all of this journey right here on this blog.

+**Note:** I'm translating some English posts on this blog using AI.
+My main goal is to reach more readers, speed up the process, and make the content accessible.
+I manually review the translated texts before publishing, so the meaning and tone are preserved as much as possible.
+If you see a strange phrasing somewhere, it's likely a small AI tweak.